Wart: Pathophysiology

 Common warts have a characteristic appearance under the microscope.
 They have thickening of the stratum corneum (hyperkeratosis), thickening of the stratum spinosum (acanthosis), thickening of the stratum granulosum, rete ridge elongation, and large blood vessels at the dermoepidermal junction.

 Diagnosis

 On dermatoscopic examination, warts will commonly have fingerlike or knoblike extensions.

 Prevention

 Gardasil 6 is an HPV vaccine aimed at preventing cervical cancers and genital warts.
 Gardasil is designed to prevent infection with HPV types 16, 18, 6, and 11.
 HPV types 16 and 18 currently cause about 70% of cervical cancer cases, and also cause some vulvar, vaginal, penile and anal cancers.
 HPV types 6 and 11 are responsible for 90% of documented cases of genital warts.

-Gardasil 9, approved in 2014 protects against HPV types 6, 11, 16, 18, 31, 33, 45, 52, and 58.
+Gardasil 9 protects against HPV types 6, 11, 16, 18, 31, 33, 45, 52, and 58.

 HPV vaccines do not currently protect against the virus strains responsible for plantar warts (verrucae).

 Disinfection

 The virus is relatively hardy and immune to many common disinfectants.
-Exposure to 90% ethanol for at least 1 minute, 2% glutaraldehyde, 30% Savlon, and/or 1% sodium hypochlorite can disinfect the pathogen.
+Exposure to 90% ethanol for at least 1 minute, 2% glutaraldehyde, 30% Chlorhexidine, and/or 1% sodium hypochlorite can disinfect the pathogen.